python-poetry/poetry/docs/docs/index.md

 The installer installs the `poetry` tool to Poetry's `bin` directory.
 On Unix it is located at `$HOME/.poetry/bin` and on Windows at `%USERPROFILE%\.poetry\bin`.

-This directory will be in your `$PATH` environment variable, which means you can run them from the shell without further configuration.
+If using bash this directory will be in your `$PATH` environment variable, which means you can run them from the shell without further configuration.
+Otherwise you can add poetry to your path by adding `export PATH="$HOME/.poetry/bin:$PATH"` in your shells config file.

 Open a new shell and type the following:

 ```bash